Mental Health and Well-Being

 Mr Doyle’s Marvellous Mental Health and Well-Being Resource

 Please take the time to look through these brilliant mental health and well-being resources from Mr Doyle.
 It is our intention to provide a new guide, every week, for our school community to enjoy.
 These are packed full of brilliant, practical strategies to help support your and your child’s mental health and well being!
 Even our staff team access these resources and comment on how beneficial they are.
 Should you require any further information or support, please do not hesitate to contact Mr Doyle, our Mental Health and Well-Being Lead: firstname.lastname@example.org .

 Here is this week’s resource.
-Our focus for this week is reconnecting and friendships!
+Our focus for this week is creating good habits!

 Please find below, links to previous issues of this resource…

 This issue focuses on anxiety and provides strategies and links to resources which aim to help reduce worry during uncertain times.

 Sleep and how vital it is to get a good night’s sleep is the focus of this issue.

 Get outside and get moving as this issue focuses on exercise and the benefits of physical activity.
 Moving your muscles builds and conditions your grey matter, making you smarter, happier and more resilient!